stokeydev/cardgame/README.md

 ## Future Features

-- For future development, I would like to include an extra page dedicated to ongoing events.
+- For future development, I would like to add the option to play with more than one person.
-- A section on how to get to Stoke Newington such as a list of underground/overground stations and what buses get there.
+- Expand the amount of cards to add other major political figures (such as leaders from other British political parties).

 ---